+“The boring but honest truth is that as Gen Xers, the priority in terms of savings for my husband and I is retirement,” Rebell says.
 As a self-employed entrepreneur, Rebell contributes to a solo 401(k).
 Her husband has a 401(k) through his employer—and he is maxing out contributions.
 (The limit is $19,000 in 2019, plus a $6,000 catch-up contribution for people 50 and older.)
 “I am able to contribute the same base amount as him plus part of my company’s profits, which is a big help,” she says.

 More from Grow: